KaWingLee9/in_house_tools/visulization/README.md

-# Some custom visualization in R
+# Some custom visualization methods in R

 ```
 library(ggplot2)